top of page

 The day itself went by in the blur as did the surgery- no eye pun intended :) Most patients will comment to me that the surgery is much quicker than they expected and that was certainly my experience.

 Of course I am older now and I am experiencing the decrease in near vision (presbyopia) that comes with being a middle aged man.
 Some of my patients ask me why I don't have more laser eye surgery and put up with reading glasses.
-It's because I have excellent distance vision and it would be better to wait till I am old enough to have a refractive lens exchange.
-I give the same advice to my patients of the same age and same vision; sometimes it is better to wait till the right time.
+It's because I still have excellent distance vision and when people have excellent distance vision, it can be difficult to give them good near vision as well without there being too much compromises.
+Currently there is still no solution which will give prefect distance and near vision to people above the age of 45.

 I hope it helps to know that I too was a potential laser eye surgery patient like you, hoping for the best and a bit anxious about the risks and unknowns.
 In the end, it's important you make as informed a choice as possible which is right for you.
 I always encourage second opinions if you want more reassurance and information.
 My main job as your doctor is to inform you and help guide your decisions.